dayvidwhy/dayvidwhy.github.io/_posts/2021-09-04-serving-jekyll-sites-offline.markdown

 The above script tracks pages which are our main routes like `/` and `/contact`.
 It also tracks each post like the one you are reading right now and adds it to the list.
 Finally it also adds static files, like images and other Jekyll pages without front matter that are not processed.

-The setup also uses `{% raw %}{{ site.time | date_to_xmlschema }}{% endraw %}` to keep our cache name unique each time we rebuild the site.
+The setup also uses `{% raw %}{{ site.time | date_to_xmlschema }}{% endraw %}` as part of the caching key, to keep our cache name unique each time we rebuild the site, so when publishing the old cache is removed and replaced with a new list of resources.

 ```js
 var CACHE_NAME = SITE_NAME + '-{% raw %}{{ site.time | date_to_xmlschema }}{% endraw %}';
 ```

-Currently some static resources need to be added manually with the above setup, so a few resources are included in the list already.
+Some static resources had to be added manually with the above setup, so a few resources were included in the list already.

 ```js
 var urlsToCache = [